etesync/etesync-dav/README.md

 The package `etesync-dav` is [available on AUR](https://aur.archlinux.org/packages/etesync-dav/).

+The package comes with a systemd unit.
+To see the status of the systemd service, run:

+    systemctl --user status etesync-dav

+To inspect the logs, run:

+    journalctl --user -xeu etesync-dav

 ## Windows systems

 You can either follow the Docker instructions above (get Docker [here](https://www.docker.com)), or alternatively install Python3 for windows from [here](https://www.python.org/downloads/windows).